Forbisher History, Family Crest & Coats of Arms

 Another 44 words (3 lines of text) are included under the topic Early Forbisher Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Forbisher family to Ireland
+Migration of the Forbisher family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Forbisher or a variant listed above: settlers, who arrived along the eastern seaboard, from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands.